-Member of the Audit Committee.
+\Member of the Audit Committee +Member of the Nominations and Management Engagement and Remuneration Committees

-+Member of the Nominations and Management Engagement and Remuneration Committees.
+ANTHONY TOWNSEND\+

-ANTHONY TOWNSEND+
+Anthony Townsend, aged 63, joined the Board at launch in 1995.
+Anthony has spent over 40 years working in the City and was Chairman of The Association of Investment Companies from 2001 to 2003.
+Anthony is Chairman of

-Anthony Townsend, aged 62, joined the Board at launch in 1995.
-Anthony has spent 40 years working in the City and was Chairman of The Association of Investment Companies from 2001 to 2003.
-Anthony is Chairman of iimia Investment Trust plc, British & American Investment Trust PLC, F&C Global Smaller Companies PLC, Finsbury Growth & Income Trust PLC and Baronsmead VCT 3 plc.
+Baronsmead VCT 3 plc, British & American Investment Trust PLC, F&C Global Smaller Companies PLC, Finsbury Growth & Income Trust PLC and Miton Worldwide Growth Investment Trust Plc.